-A week or more in Darwin gives you time to explore all the incredible experiences the Top End has to offer.
-Swim under a waterfall in Litchfield National Park, bag a barra in Kakadu National Park, explore the waterfront attractions and markets, and revel in the Northern Territory’s iconic sunsets.
+Got a bit more time to spend in the Territory?
+A week or more gives you time to explore all the incredible experiences the region has to offer.
+Swim under a waterfall in Litchfield National Park, bag a barra in Kakadu National Park, explore the waterfront attractions and markets and revel in the Northern Territory’s iconic sunsets.

 After lunch, make your way to Crocosaurus Cove in the heart of Darwin’s CBD on Mitchell Street.
 As well as catching the crocodile- and fish-feeding shows you can get your heart racing in the Cage of Death.
 The ultimate adrenalin rush, here you come nose to snout with a five-metre saltwater crocodile – with just a piece of plastic between you!